With the holidays coming up, most of us are facing the need to make small talk at a business party or family event.

 A quick, true story: I have a wonderful hair stylist, Wendy Smith, the owner of Brooklyn’s Salon Bohemia, and I love the fashion-forward, sometimes punk sensibility of her salon.

-Recently, I was waiting for my monthly experience with Wendy when a woman of about my age came and sat down next to me.
+Recently, I was waiting for a haircut when a woman of about my age came and sat down next to me.
 She opened an industry style book, which she’d pulled from a nearby box, started flipping through it, turned to me and said,

 I hate the way these kids look, with their tattoos and crazy hair colors.
 Some of them would be good-looking if they weren’t so extreme.